mendel5/alternative-front-ends/README.md

 - [SearXNG](https://github.com/searxng/searxng): SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled (SearXNG is a fork of searx)

+- [LibreX](https://github.com/hnhx/librex): Privacy respecting free meta search engine (free as in freedom)
+  - Small and simple meta search engine, fetches and anonymizes results from Google only, has API support, allows redirects to Invidious/ Bibliogram/ Nitter/ Libreddit

 ### Google Translate

 - [Lingva Translate](https://github.com/TheDavidDelta/lingva-translate): Alternative front-end for Google Translate, serving as a free and open-source translator with over a hundred languages available